The Lamy 2000 is one of those iconic pens that are instantly recognizable to

 In most regards, the 2000 is as perfect a fountain pen as one can hope for, achieving the Bauhaus-ish goals admirably.
 The feed is a very complex object, giving as good a protection against the forces that make pens dribble as can be found; it is derived from the Tintomatic feed first seen in the Lamy 27 back in the 1950s.
 The point is pleasant and willing, with a springiness that cushions the act of writing very nicely; the incautious will take this for flexibility, which can lead to springing the point.
 The filler is easy to use and holds plenty of ink.
 The pen is relatively easy to strip down for cleaning, too.

 There are a couple of complaints frequently leveled against the 2000, though.
 The first is connected to the means of keeping the cap in place, in which a pair of little sprung tabs on either side of the barrel engage a depression running around the inner steel liner of the cap.
-This set-up makes for a very positive capping, as there is a decided clicking noise and a sensation when the tabs go home, and is a mechanism which will last indefinitely, but it has the drawback of leaving two small steel tabs standing proud of the pen’s barrel.
+This set-up makes for a very positive capping, as there is a decided clicking noise and a sensation when the tabs go home.
+It is a mechanism which will last indefinitely, but it has the drawback of leaving two small steel tabs standing proud of the pen’s barrel.
 Lamy has not addressed this issue, as when one holds the pen in the Correct Manner, as imposed on the users of any German school pens until it becomes habitual, these tabs never touch finger.
 Some people who have not been molded by German school pens find the tabs intensely irritating.
 For my part, while not quite using the Correct Manner, I find that I can adjust my grip to avoid them as well.
 The prospective buyer should be wary, though.